Skip to content

 const apiClientWithInterceptor = new ApiClient('http://localhost:3000', {

-fetchFn: interceptorFetch,
+fetchFn: interceptorFetch

 })